 On his arrival to take charge of his duties as President of Middlebury College in October, 1840, he found himself in a discouraging situation.
-From 1838 to 1840 through the resignation and deaths of the officers there had been a total change in the faculty and but one of the new board of officers was a graduate of the College.
-For reasons outlined in the Joshua Bates profile, the number of students had fallen from 168 in 1836 to 46 in 1840, and through entanglement in the religious controversies of its time the confidence of friends, upon which Middlebury College had always relied, was seriously impaired.
+For reasons outlined in the Joshua Bates biography, the number of students had fallen from 168 in 1836 to 46 in 1840, and through entanglement in the religious controversies of its time, the College's repuation was seriously impaired.

 At the time of its great prosperity the reputation of Middlebury College drew students from nearly all the Eastern States, and even from as far south as Georgia.
-But at this time the University of Vermont , which it was rumored fueled the fires of the Burchard controversy at the expense of Middlebury’s reputation and financial well-being, was in successful operation.
-Dartmouth College on the eastern and Williams College on the southern borders of the State and Union College not far off, had risen in their endowments and standing before the public.
-In competition with these, Middlebury College could not well be expected to sustain its reputation over so wide a field without a permanent enlargement in its endowment.
+But at this time the University of Vermont, which it was rumored fueled the fires of past controversies at the expense of Middlebury’s reputation, was in successful operation.
+Dartmouth College on the eastern and Williams College on the southern borders of the State and Union College not far off, had risen in their endowments and standing.

 These gentle rays of prosperity continued to shine until they culminated in 1861 in a new college edifice—Starr Hall.
 It was built largely or wholly with money given by those ever generous benefactors of the College, Charles and Egbert Starr.
 The corner store was laid with appropriate ceremonies on the first of November, 1861—the sixtieth birthday of the College.
 In it was placed a tin box containing among various other documents a copy of the New York Tribune with an account of the storming of Sumter and over it a record that in this time of peril Middlebury College was loyal to the Union.
 She was loyal even to the sacrifice of her own children.
 A company comprising nearly every member of the student body was organized and assumed the name of the Middlebury College Guards.
 Arms and uniforms were procured and drills held daily.
 Pros.
 Henry M. Seely was the captain and the other officers were chosen from the different classes.
 Many, especially of the lower classes, left College for the army; a few returned to complete their studies when the war was over but most of them disappeared forever from the College records.